Qaysi-M/Xyla/README.md

 ## Acknowledgment
 * Read more about the original Rouge from [here](https://en.wikipedia.org/wiki/Rogue_(video_game))
-* Learn about the Delaunay algorithm that is used in the project from [here](http://www.personal.psu.edu/cxc11/AERSP560/DELAUNEY/13_Two_algorithms_Delauney.pdf)
+* Learn about the Delaunay algorithm used in the project from [here](http://www.personal.psu.edu/cxc11/AERSP560/DELAUNEY/13_Two_algorithms_Delauney.pdf)